 Rebecca Field is a manager in the nonprofit and government group at CliftonLarsonAllen.
 She has over 12 years of public accounting experience and working exclusively with nonprofit and government organizations.
 She specializes in grant compliance, including single audits, and has extensive knowledge in related regulations and requirements.
 Rebecca also serves as a firm-wide assurance resource where she oversees compliance with professional standards, provides technical assistance, and assists with training curriculum.
 She has a bachelor of accounting from the University of Minnesota – Duluth and a bachelor of business administration, management information systems from the University of Minnesota – Duluth.
 Rebecca is a certified public accountant.

 Chris Fischbach became publisher of Coffee House Press in 2011, after 16 years in various editorial roles.
-He has served as co-chair of the Minneapolis Arts Commission and as assistant director of the Twin Cities Book Festival, and currently sits on the board of directors of the Friends of the Hennepin County Library.
+He has served as co-chair of the Minneapolis Arts Commission and as assistant director of the Twin Cities Book Festival.
+Chris recently served on the board of the Friends of the Hennepin County Library.
+He is currently on the board of the Minnesota Prison Writing Worksop.
 Coffee House Press is a nonprofit literary publisher of fiction, poetry, and creative non-fiction.